Aaron Heller

 John "Bart" Simpson

-John “Bart” Simpson is a 42-year veteran and student of the Fire Service.
-He started his fire service career with the Peters Township Fire Department (Pa), where he held the rank of Captain.
-John then moved to Florida where he has worked for Palm Bay Fire Rescue, Titusville Fire Department and is currently employed by Osceola County Fire Rescue assigned to Tower Ladder 72.
+John "Bart" Simpson began his fire service career in 1980 with the Peters Township Fire Department (Pa), where he held the rank of Captain.
+John then moved to Florida where he has worked for Palm Bay Fire Department, Titusville Fire Department and is recently retired from Osceola County Fire Rescue and was assigned to Tower Ladder 72.
+John is currently a member of the Malabar Fire Rescue.
 He has held the position of Training Officer with all the departments he has worked for.
-John currently teaches at The Central Florida Fire Institute as well as Gaston College and On Scene Training Associates LLC.
-He has taught for Brevard Community College Fire Training Academy.
-He also has been an Instructor at FDIC, FDIC East, Firehouse Expo, Firehouse World and has been featured on Fire Engineering’s “Training Minutes” along with teaching nationally and internationally.
-John is the lead instructor for his department’s Truck Company Operations program.
+John currently teaches at The Eastern Florida State College Fire Academy as well as Gaston College and On Scene Training Associates, LLC.
+He has been an Instructor at FDIC, FDIC East, Firehouse Expo, Firehouse World as well as teaching nationally and internationally.
+John has been featured on Fire Engineering’s “Training Minutes”.
+He has been published in Fire Engineering magazine and was a contributing author for 30 Fires You Must Know and 9/11 A Time To Remember.
 He is one of the founding members of the Fraternal Order Of Leatherheads Society (F.O.O.L.S.
 International).

 Eric Hankins